Showing posts with label 2015. Show all posts

 The Event

-Photo taken during the installation.
+Photo taken during the exhibition.

 Small Wonders Show at TDS Gallery